4265Programming/LEDs/README.md

 # LEDs
-This is the repository for all of the LED Arduino Programs.
+This is the repository for all of the LED Arduino Programs used by FRC Team 4265.

 Currently working on adding documentation to all of the projects in here.